What do I Mean by Beautiful?

 The Road to Hana

 The road starts on the north shore and culminates at Hana on the east coast, the last of the old Hawaiian rural towns.
 Many people consider it a highlight of the vacation.
 If we return, we would like to visit and stay over.
-Most drivers return the same way- there is an unpaved southern route.
-Most rental car companies will not allow it.
+Most drivers return the same way- there is an unpaved southern route, but most rental car companies will not allow it.

-This is a loosely defined, large space in the center of the island.
+‘Upcountry’ is a loosely defined, large space in the center of the island.
+It’s a cornucopia.
 Think of it more as a state of mind than defined geography.
 How do you know you are there?
-When the other cars on the road start to disappear and are replaced by pickup trucks with gun racks and bumper stickers saying “Upcountry”-you’re there.
+When the other cars on the road start to disappear and are replaced by pickup trucks with gun racks and bumper stickers saying “Upcountry,”-you’re there.

-This means gateway to heaven and is the largest of the laid-back towns.
+This means gateway to heaven and is the largest of the laid-back country towns.
+The vibe is a lot more Waylon and a lot less Taylor.
 It has shopping, restaurants, and a golf course.
-It has the air of the countryside but with 8,000 residents and many restaurants worth visiting, it is the biggest town “upcountry.”
-Don’t forget, that at an elevation of 1526 ft. it will be cooler than the beach towns you are likely staying at.
+It has the air of the countryside, but with 8,000 residents and many restaurants worth visiting, it is the biggest town “upcountry.”
+Don’t forget that at an elevation of 1526 ft.; it will be cooler than the beach towns you are likely staying at.

 What Activities Would You Like?